Updated: Aug 24

 "There's only so much educating you can do because the world's a big place, and we serve so many markets."

 (When asked how Rapyd stands out) "If you go back to Rapyd's origin story, the way that Rapyd started, [it's] really unusual ...
-What makes Rapyd so different from all of our competitors is, we're very unique from how we came about as a start-up.
-So most start-ups, what typically happens is, you find product-market fit based on the problem that you're trying to solve - usually in a geographic market, it's essentially almost how most startups start ...
-In Rapyd's case, it's literally a polar opposite to that, where we knew that the problem was of such significance and scale, we had to have all of these payment capabilities essentially wired up so that people could understand how to go about driving global market expansion ...
-Essentially, what happened is, as we built Rapyd and then launched the company, we were essentially scaling the company globally, from its inception, which is highly unusual for a start-up."
+We're very unique from how we came about as a start-up.
+So, in most start-ups, you'd find product-market fit based on the problem that you're trying to solve - usually in a geographic market, it's essentially almost how most startups start ...
+In Rapyd's case, it's literally a polar opposite to that - as we built Rapyd and then launched the company, we were essentially scaling the company globally, from its inception, which is highly unusual for a start-up."

 "I think it's that global scale, and the ability to solve so many different kinds of use cases, and then obviously, having this huge diversity of payment methods that you can tap into, that really is kind of what separates Rapyd from everybody else."